marniiii/TestJavaScriptWebApp/README.md

 ## Assumptions
 1. The table size is fit to the length of the row.
 2. When filtering by 'All' a red text can highlight the specific field that matches the search.
-3. If filter is changed with a value in the 'Search for:' box, the new filter uses the existing value.
+3. If the filter is changed with a value in the 'Search for:' box, the new filter uses the existing value.
 4. When no matches are found, the table shrinks and shows nothing.
 5. Debounce of 300ms allows for a small bug.
 Debounce was used but the wait was set to 0.